Find Grad Schools

 75% Racial-Ethnic Minorities*

 The 9th most popular school in the country for gerontology majors who are seeking their master's degree is California State University - Long Beach.
 Roughly 40,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The gerontology program at California State University - Long Beach awarded 12 master's degrees during the 2020-2021 school year.
-Around 75% of these students were from an underrepresented racial-ethnic group, and 92% were women.
+During the most recent year for which we have data, 12 people received their master's degree in gerontology from CSULB.
+Around 75% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 #9